Leeds United F.C.: Music

-Records and statistics
+Records

-Striker Peter Lorimer is currently the club's all-time record goal scorer, scoring 238 in his 19 years at the club across two spells; he is also the youngest player to ever play for the club.
-The most goals managed in a single season for the club is 43 by John Charles, in the 1953–54 season.
-The fastest goal in the club's history was scored by Jermaine Wright, when he scored after just ten seconds against Burnley in November 2004.
+Jack Charlton holds the record for the most appearances for the club, having made 773 first team appearances between 1952–1973.
+Peter Lorimer is the club's record goal scorer, scoring 238 goals across two spells.
+John Charles scored the most goals for the club in a single season, 43 in 1953–54.
+Lucas Radebe is the most capped international for the club, making 69 appearances for South Africa.

-The record transfer fee paid by Leeds for a player was around £30 million for Hoffenheim forward Georginio Rutter.
-The highest transfer fee received for a Leeds player was approximately £60 million from Barcelona for Raphinha; it surpassed their previous highest transfer fee received, when they sold Rio Ferdinand to Manchester United for a then transfer record for a defender twenty years earlier.

-The club's record attendance is 57,892 against Sunderland at Elland Road, in a fifth round FA Cup replay in 1967.
-The highest league record at Elland Road was 52,368 for a competitive match against Manchester United on 17 April 1965.
+Leeds United's record home attendance is 57,892 against Sunderland on 15 March 1967.
+The club's highest league attendance is 56,796 against Arsenal on 27 December 1932.
+This was before their stadium became an all-seater venue, their highest modern attendance is 40,287 against Newcastle United on 22 December 2001.

-Leeds' highest ever league finish is first in the First Division in the 1968–69, 1973–74 and 1991–92 seasons.
+Leeds United's highest ever league finish is first in the First Division in the 1968–69, 1973–74 and 1991–92 seasons.
 Their lowest ever league finish was fifth in League One in 2007–08, finishing the season by losing to Doncaster Rovers in the play-off final.
 This was their first ever season in the third tier of English football.

-Leeds' longest ever unbeaten run in the league was between 19 October 1968 and 30 August 1969, to which they remained unbeaten for thirty-four games on their way to the First Division title.
-Their longest run of consecutive victories in the league is nine, which they achieved between 26 September 1931 and 21 November 1931 (in the Second Division).
+Leeds United's longest ever unbeaten run in the league was between 19 October 1968 and 30 August 1969, to which they remained unbeaten for thirty-four games on their way to the First Division title.
+Their longest run of consecutive victories in the league is nine, which they achieved between 26 September 1931 and 21 November 1931 (in the Second Division) and also between 1 January and 23 February 2024 (in the Championship).